-Temporary pregnancy and childbirth disability leave is available to birth mothers for prenatal and postpartum medical needs.
-Most often, this leave is used the six weeks immediately following childbirth (eight weeks if the birth is by caesarean section).
+Temporary disability leave for pregnancy and childbirth is available to birth parents for prenatal and postpartum medical needs.
+Most often, this leave is used in the six weeks immediately following childbirth (eight weeks if the birth is by caesarean section).
 Additional leave may be approved if you have complications and your health-care provider recommends a longer period.

-Temporary pregnancy and childbirth disability leave is a designation, not a type of accrued leave.
+Temporary disability leave for pregnancy and childbirth is an approved leave of absence, not a type of accrued time off.

-For birth mothers, temporary pregnancy disability leave is in addition to parental leave.
-Once through your recovery period, you may take parental leave to bond with your new child.
+For birth parents, temporary disability leave for pregnancy is in addition to parental leave.
+Following temporary disability leave for pregnancy, you may take parental leave to bond with your new child.

 Request leave by following your department’s usual leave request procedure.
-In addition, you must submit a health-care provider certification form to your leave specialist (not to your supervisor).
+In addition, you must submit a healthcare provider certification form to your leave specialist (not to your manager).

-To continue your pay during temporary pregnancy and childbirth disability leave, you may use:
+To continue your pay during temporary disability leave for pregnancy and childbirth, you may use you available:

 - Personal holiday

-You also may have the option to take leave without pay.
+You also may have the option to take unpaid time off.